<ui:include>. The included content must be placed inside <ui:composition>.Kickoff example of the master page /page.xhtml:

 </html>

-The include page /WEB-INF/include.xhtml:
+The include page /WEB-INF/include.xhtml:<ui:composition

 xmlns="http://www.w3.org/1999/xhtml"